CycloneDX/cyclonedx-gomod/README.md

 ### From Source

 ```
-go install github.com/CycloneDX/cyclonedx-gomod@latest
+go install github.com/CycloneDX/cyclonedx-gomod@v0.7.1
 ```

 > This project is not in a stable state yet and may be subject to breaking changes.
-> When using it in CI/CD pipelines, we recommend pinning its version instead of using `latest`.
+> When using it in CI/CD pipelines, we recommend pinning its version instead of using `@latest`,
-> In that case, you'd use `go install github.com/CycloneDX/cyclonedx-gomod@v0.7.0` instead.
+> as shown in the command above.

 Building from source requires Go 1.16 or newer.